 We were able to observe that TECA generated a relatively flat liftoff signal and defects approximately 90° from the liftoff signal, something that’s not possible using other inspection techniques.
 The multiplexed eddy current generated by TECA can dive under cracks down to 10 mm (0.4 in).

 But that doesn’t take care of the geometry issue.

 This was also tricky.
 The TECA coil design had to cover the cap, toe, and heat-affected zone of CS welds, while dynamically adjusting to the weld’s uneven geometry.
 The challenge lay in bundling the coils in a mechanical package that struck a balance between resolution and sizing capabilities.

 After much testing, we designed an ingenious system of independent, spring-loaded fingers that adapt to weld geometries.
 The individual wedged fingers all incorporate an array of coils, which provides great resolution even at higher scan speeds, surfing over the uneven geometry of the weld and enabling the a single-pass scans of entire welds.

 And you would be right to ask.
 As I mentioned above, TECA generates a virtually flat liftoff signal, with crack-like indications approximately 90° relative to it and all the indications featuring the same phase shift.

 The software processing Sharck probe data incorporates the equivalent of a three-dimensional depth-to-liftoff-to-vertical-amplitude depth plane that allows compensating for liftoff.

 The Final Touch

-Visit the Sharck probe to find the one that suits your individual inspection need.
-Also check out the Reddy™ instrument, designed for portable ECA.
-Visit our other surface probes to find the one that fits your own special inspection needs.
+Visit the Sharck probe page to find the one that suits your individual inspection needs.
+Also check out the Reddy® instrument, designed for portable ECA.
+Visit our other surface probes to find the one that fits your own special specifications.